What Is Great Lakes Student Loans?

 If there’s any question about whether the communication you’ve received is legitimate, you can easily check.
 Visit StudentAid.gov and log into your Federal Student Aid account to view your federal student loan info, including your servicers for each loan.

 Some scammers may contact borrowers to make false claims about student loan forgiveness or their loan status.
 Many debt relief companies also promise student loan assistance, only to charge borrowers for things that are otherwise free, like applying for deferment or lowering payments.
 Learn the signs of a scam to protect yourself.

 How to Get In Touch with Great Lakes Student Loans

 Whether you’re paying off your student loan early or having trouble making monthly payments, here's how to contact the company:

-- Log into your online Great Lakes account to virtually view and manage your student loans
+- Log into your online Great Lakes account to virtually view and manage your student loans.

 - Call (800) 236-4300 Monday through Friday from 7 a.m. to 9 p.m.
-Central Time
+Central Time.

 - Fill out a form on Great Lakes’ contact page to request contact via email

-- Send faxes to (800) 375-5288
+- Send faxes to (800) 375-5288.

 - Send mail to Great Lakes, P.O.
-Box 7860, Madison, WI 53707-7860
+Box 7860, Madison, WI 53707-7860.